t1ak/UV-LTR-390/README.md

 ## functions

-Obtaining UV and ASL values ​​involves reading the uv_value and light_value variables.
+Obtaining UV and ASL values ​​involves reading the global variables:
+*uv_value and
+*light_value
+These variables are updated in cycles from 200 to 1000 msec depending on the set resolution

 setGain(g)
   if g==nil then print(' 1,3,6,9,18 ') end